Fees are a fuel that makes payment infrastructure work. It is the cost of service of every participant in the transaction processing.

 What are payment processing fees?

 Payment processing fees are the costs that merchants bear as they process payments from their customers.
 Businesses incur fees when accepting both online payments and in-store credit card payments.
 There are many factors affecting the size of a payment processing fee, including, but not limited to, the payment method involved (if it’s a card, then card type), transaction risk assessment, and payment provider’s pricing model.

 Types of payment fees

 You are being charged a fixed fee and a percentage of every transaction.
-Moreover, many providers charge a flat fee for their service regularly — monthly or annually.
+Moreover, many providers charge a flat fee for their service regularly — monthly or annually, and these are not the lowest payment processing fees.
 But, not all the amount you pay lines PSP’s pockets.